nasa/openmct/docs/src/design/proposals/APIRedesign.md

 ## Pass around a dependency injector

-Note that this is incompatible with the
-[RequireJS as dependency injector](#requirejs-as-dependency-injector) proposal.
+:warning: Note that this is incompatible with the [RequireJS as dependency injector](#requirejs-as-dependency-injector) proposal.